Frequently Asked Questions

 Depending on the time of year, we typically book an appointment within 1-2 weeks.
 Inspections generally take 1-4 hours, depending on the size of the roof.
 If we are inspecting a strata complex, the inspection can take 1-2 days.

 - A damp spot is a sign of a potential roof leak.
 But it’s not always the roof that’s the culprit.
-Damp spots on your floor, ceiling, or a foundation wall that never seems to dry could signify a cracked or blocked drain tile, for instance.
+Damp spots on your floor, ceiling, or a foundation wall that never seem to dry could signify a cracked or blocked drain tile, for instance.

 - Drain tiles collect ground water from the outside and redirect it away from a building’s foundation.
 But if the tile is cracked or damaged, water can leech through the concrete foundation to reach your walls and floors.

 - If the problem is caused by damaged or blocked tiles, consider flushing or replacing the damaged section of drain tiles.

 - The most obvious sign of a leaking roof is seeing water come into your home when it rains.
 But it’s not always that simple—leaks can exist for a long time before reaching the point where you’ll actually see water coming in.

 - To check for leaks, look for standing water or mold in your attic (or the area nearest your ceiling).
 These are sure signs that water is getting in where it isn’t supposed to be.